potatochick2020/Sudoku-core/README.md

 	}
 };
 ```

-# Object-Oriented PRogramming
-There are 2 Class throughout the project

-## **Sudoku** class

-## **Sudoku-generator** class
-Can choose between multi-thread, single-thread in sudoku generation

-Can choose between using atomic , using mutex and lock , using vector<int> and sum it to calculate total fail and success insertion during multi-thread mode

 # Special thanks

 Speical thanks to めぐ in Leetcode Warrior community to provide help in fixing a bug when designing the algorithm of *SudokuSolution()* which return the number of unique solution that a sudoku board has.